|

 protect their identities and in some cases the details reflect a

+composite from several clients of a similar type.
 Some experience in treatment of cases not involving litigation is

 necessary to assess effectively those who sue.
 I see approximately